Put the jar or vessel you'll ferment the mushrooms in on a scale, weighing in grams, then tare it to zero.

 Add the mushrooms and enough water to cover them completely, then make a note of the total grams.

-After fermentation, store the mushrooms in their brine in the fridge, making sure they're still completely covered with brine.
-The mushrooms will last as long as they're covered with brine, but even a small amount of exposed tissue will grow mold in the fridge.
+After fermentation, (5-10 days or so, I like to refrigerate mine after about 5) store the mushrooms in their brine in the fridge, making sure they're still completely covered with brine.
+The mushrooms will last as long as they're covered with brine, and will continue to ferment slowly.

 You'll get decent flavor from these after 7-14 days of fermentation.
 After they are ripe to your taste, refrigerate them.
 You also need to watch these closely for mold, during the fermentation at room temperature, and after in the fridge.
 While mushrooms underneath the brine won't rot, the aroma of the mold can eventually permeate the whole jar if you forget about them.